okx/KIPs/docs/draft/KIP-24.md

 ## 1. Introduction

-User can create their own token on OKExChain and allow other users to trade it.
+User can create their own token on OEC and allow other users to trade it.
 But sometimes the tokens are lack of liquidity.

 DEXMarketMaker can work as a simple market maker bot provide liquidity for specific token.
 User also can implment their own sophisticated market maker based on it to work as a profitable bot.